webis-de/clef24-mibi-bioasq-/submissions/README.md

 - Batch 1:
   - Phase A:
     - `mibi_rag_abstract`:
-      - Retrieve 200 documents with PubMed API (using the question text as query; removing the last query term until the result set is not empty anymore).
+      - Retrieve 200 documents with PubMed API (using the question text as query; removing the last query term then first until the result set is not empty anymore).
       - Re-rank with BM25 (k1=1.5, b=0.75, epsilon=0.25, concatenated title and abstract, NLTK tokenizer, excluding NLTK stopwords and punctuation, case-insensitive).
       - Cut-off at top-50.
-      - Re-rank with cross-encoder (cross-encoder/msmarco-MiniLM-L6-en-de-v1, only abstract).
+      - Re-rank with cross-encoder (cross-encoder/msmarco-MiniLM-L6-en-de-v1, original question, only abstract).
       - Cut-off at top-25.
-      - Re-rank with bi-encoder (sentence-transformers/all-mpnet-base-v2, only abstract).
+      - Re-rank with bi-encoder (sentence-transformers/all-mpnet-base-v2, originalquestion, only abstract).
       - Cut-off at top-10.
       - **How are snippets generated?**
       - **Why/how are answers generated?**